I-Spy (Michelin): I-Spy 6d Series

-These followed the same basic format as the early spotter books, as well as keeping the concept of a Big Chief I-Spy, but were issued in a more standard portrait format 4" by 5" (13cm by 10cm).
+Launched in 1952, these followed the same basic format as the earlier Spotterbooks, as well as keeping the concept of a Big Chief I-Spy, but were issued in a more standard portrait format 4" by 5" (13 by 10 cm).
 Pocket sized, with thinner covers, each I-Spy title had 48 pages of pen drawings and descriptive text.
-The Daily Mail dropped their involvement after the previous series, and the new look books were launched in conjunction with News Chronicle around 1951.
-By 1952 the first six of the new titles were in print, with four more planned.
 The series was in print until 1966, with older titles refreshed every so often and updated.

-The News Chronicle was taken over by the Daily Mail in 1960 and closed, but the I-SPY books were by now so popular that the Mail decided to re-associate themselves with the publication once more.
+The News Chronicle was taken over by the Daily Mail in 1960 and closed, but the I-Spy books were by now so popular that the Mail decided to re-associate themselves with the publication once more.
 The covers were redesigned to remove the News Chronicle name, but the Daily Mail logo was inside the books.
-Around 1963 this was also removed and the titles were simply published by the Dickens Press (who printed the Mail).
+Around 1963 this was also removed and the titles were simply published by The Dickens Press (who printed the Mail).
 With all these changes, up to five different editions exist of some titles.